VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 ---
 #### **1.** Share an example of using the command with no arguments.

 If I were to use the ls command with no arguements then it will show me a list of what folders or files are in the current directory I am in.
-For example, I used ls in the terminal and it outputed lecture1, so that means that the list of folders/files in the home directory is lecture1.
+For example, I used ls in the terminal and it outputed lecture1, so that means that I was in the home directory and the list of folders/files in the home directory is lecture1.

 ```
 Command: [user@sahara ~]$ ls